- USD ($)

 Mochi (rice cake) Making and Visiting Crafts Making Villages With The History of 1500 Years

 Mochi is a rice cake that is chewy, soft and delicious.
 This tour provides you a highly amusing experience where you can make the mochi on your own from steamed rice to round-shaped mochi filled with sweet red beans and one with toppings by a pestle and mortar in the old Echizen classic farmer's house.
-Echizen is a major crafts town so you can learn how artisans produce crafts very closely including washi paper using bark of a tree, lacquerware and knives derived from a Japanese sword.
+Echizen is a major crafts town so you can learn how artisans produce crafts very closely including washi paper using the bark of trees and knives derived from a Japanese sword.
+It will be so fun!

 Itinerary